 This book explores the nature of paradoxes in Lacanian psychoanalysis, how they can be approached in treatment and how they can be resolved.

-This fascinating book will be essential reading for Lacanian psychoanalysts in practice and in training, and to psychoanalysts and psychotherapists of other theoretical backgrounds who are interested in understanding the nature of paradoxes.
+This fascinating book will be essential reading for Lacanian psychoanalysts in practice and in training, and for psychoanalysts and psychotherapists of other theoretical backgrounds who are interested in understanding the nature of paradoxes.

 Table of Contents